2015 Winnemucca Regional Raceway Track Rule

 If more or less cars are present, the number of transfers may be adjusted.

-**** There may be changes due to car count or time restraints.
+**** There may be changes due to car count or time restraints, including combing of classes although each class would recieve their own points.
 Check the Pit Board for changes.
 Any changes must be approved by WSDCA officials.

 Cars will line up with lowest pill drawn on the pole of heat 1, next lowest on pole of heat 2, etc. After the pole positions of the heats are filled, the ninth lowest pill lines up on outside pole of heat 1, 10th lowest pill on outside pole of heat 2, etc. All positions will be filled according to this alternating manner.